Forgot your password?

-The DCB/DBC's achievement is its extraordinary combination of scholarship and accessibility, which has made it our country's most reliable biographical source of information on the great names of our shared past to three generations of Canadians.
+The DCB/DBC is an extraordinary combination of scholarship and accessibility, making it our country's most reliable biographical source of information on the great names of our shared past.

 In the delicious fashion of home movies, host Marcel Sabourin and well-known personalities have presented family moments ranging from marriages, making maple syrup, and watching Rocket Richard in Madison Square Garden.